 - The prerequisite for the class is that you have an undergraduate degree or be in the last 30 hours of the undergraduate degree program.
-Fast track students are strongly encouraged to take this course. - The other prerequisite for the class is that you have a strong desire to learn about Internal Audit.
-You should also have a strong interest in completing the twelve to eighteen credit hour program in Internal Audit and taking the Certified Internal Auditor (CIA) or Certified Information Systems Auditor (CISA) exam. - Students should have outstanding written and verbal communication skills prior to taking the class.
-If this is an area you need to work on it is strongly suggested you do this prior to taking the class.
+Fast track students are strongly encouraged to take this course as it prepares you for the other courses and internships/full time internal audit positions. - The other prerequisite for the class is that you have a strong desire to learn about Internal Audit.
+You should also have a strong interest in completing the nine to fifteen credit hour program in Internal Audit and taking the Certified Internal Auditor (CIA) or Certified Information Systems Auditor (CISA) exam. - Students must have outstanding written and verbal communication skills PRIOR to taking the class.
+If this is an area you need to work on, you should NOT be in this class.